 PayAlly has the right to terminate the Service Agreement with immediate effect in the event that:

 Any disputes between PayAlly and the Client shall be solved immediately by means of negotiations after the dispute arises.
-If the dispute cannot be settled on site, a claim shall be sent to the other party in accordance with Notifications Section.
+If the dispute cannot be settled on site, a claim shall be sent to the other party in accordance with the Section Communication between PayAlly and the Client.
 The claim shall specify the circumstances behind the claim, and refer to the legal act or document on the basis of which the claim is submitted.
 If the document which provides the basis for the claim is not freely available to the other party, and the law does not provide otherwise, the party who submits the claims shall add the document or a copy of the document to the claim.

 PayAlly shall review the complaint and notify the Client who is an individual within 15 business days of the possible resolution of the complaint.
 Clients who are legal persons shall receive a corresponding notification within 30 business days of receiving the complaint.
 In general, written complaints from the Client will be given a written or electronic response, unless an oral response is made to a written complaint from the Client and there is reason to believe that the Client does not express consent to receive a written response.

 Client may choose to complain about PayAlly, its products, services or actions to the Financial Services Ombudsman http://www.financial-ombudsman.org.uk/consumer/complaints.htm by:

 In connection with the use of the Electronic Channels or the Services, or in the course of the Client’s interactions with PayAlly, the following activities are restricted at all times: